globewalldesk/revuu/README.md

 as well as all methods used in creating new tasks, in a brand new `task_factory.rb` helper); also, refactored all task-creation methods.

-### 2.6
+### 3.0 (November 13, 2018)
+Finished big refactoring of Task and TaskList classes

-Continued refactoring class `Task`.
+Finished refactoring class `Task`.
 Renamed `helpers/` to `lib/`.
 Included `TaskController` and `TaskView` in class `Task`, so they're no longer globals.
-Fixed bugs.
-Very little change in task view and editing functionality.
+Fixed bugs and rendered UX more consistent.
+Should be ready to start work on directory-based tasks!